A Russian lawmaker wants Alaska back. 'Good luck with that!'

 - Vladimir PutinPresident of Russia

 Mar.
-17—A Russian parliament member has called for the return of Alaska to Russian, prompting a quick dismissal from Alaska politicians and others.
+18—A Russian parliament member has called for the return of Alaska to Russia, prompting a quick dismissal from Alaska politicians and others.

 The statement came as Russian President Vladimir Putin has attempted to rewrite history in an effort to explain away his war in Ukraine.
 But Russia has not seriously considered reclaiming Alaska since the territory was sold to the U.S. for $7.2 million in 1867, and Putin himself indicated in 2014 that he had no interest in retaking Alaska.